Download FeatureCAM | Fusion with FeatureCAM Free Trial | Autodesk

 If your trial expires, you cannot extend the trial period.
 For short-term needs, you can purchase a monthly subscription and turn off automatic renewal (to limit the length of the paid subscription to one month only) or purchase Flex tokens for a flexible pay-as-you-go plan.

 Students and educators can get free one-year educational access to Autodesk products and services, renewable as long as you remain eligible.
-If you are a student or educator, you can access free Fusion with FeatureCAM software with an Autodesk Education plan (US Site).
+If you are a student or educator, you can access free Fusion with FeatureCAM software with an Autodesk Education plan.

 Launch your trial software and click Subscribe Now on the trial screen or visit the Fusion with FeatureCAM product center.
 When buying your subscription, enter the same email address and password combination you used to sign in to your trial.
 Learn more about converting a trial to a paid subscription.